Main Stage

 I thought musical copyright did not apply in a teaching environment?

 Fair use in a teaching environment is a lot more restrictive than you might think.
 Since we are not affiliated with an accredited university, and are a fledgling commercial organisation where some money changes hands, we cannot hide behind educational fair use.
 Therefore, we only use songs for which we have full permission.
 Blues was born of restriction, and this is just another one.
 Negative, positive?
 I actually believe this restriction is the water necessary to nurture the plant of creativty that grows within all of us.
+(How is that for a little burst of poetry?)

 Top